yehiaelbehery/Top5WordsFetcher/README.md

 # Top5WordsFetcher

-This is a small project written in Java implementing a client connecting in parallel with two server via sockets to get the most repeated words in two ISO 8859-1 encoded files that the servers read and send back to the client.
+This is a small project written in Java implementing a client connecting in parallel with two servers via sockets to get the most repeated words in two ISO 8859-1 encoded files that the servers read and send back to the client.

 ## App archicture